SifexPro/sifexpro/README.md

 - :fr::ru: **Background**: My dual heritage from France and Russia has enriched my problem-solving skills and creativity.

-- 💻 **Skills**: I'm proficient in C, C++, and Python.
+- 💻 **Skills**: I'm proficient in C, C++, Solidity and Python.
 I've been coding for five years and achieved high grades during my high school years due to my coding proficiency and passion.

 - 🌐 **Web Development**: I've also ventured into web development, building APIs and database systems for my programs, enhancing their functionality.